GoThereGit/ANLP/README.md

 * NLP issues in the analysis of broken texts and uncertain readings
 * Minimal computing in NLP

-# Languages of interest include
-But not limited to:
+# Languages of interest include, but are not limited to:
 * Mesopotamia: Sumerian, Akkadian
 * Iran: Elamite, old and middle Persian
 * Levant: Eblaite, Amorite, Aramaic (incl.
 Mandaic and Syriac), Ancient Hebrew, Phynician, Ugaritic